Lecture series "Digital Sustainability Transformation of, by and for the TUM"

 Our Experts

 Marie Blachetta works as a speaker for Corporate Digital Responsibility at Initiative D21 e.v.
-She is the editorial manager of the Online-Magazin Corporate Digital Responsibility, project leader of the Digital Future Challenge and passionate to establish more awareness about CDR in organizations and society at large.
+She is the editorial manager of the Online Magazine Corporate Digital Responsibility, project leader of the Digital Future Challenge, and passionate about raising awareness about CDR in organizations and society at large.

-Jens-Rainer Jänig is founder and managing partner of mc-quadrat which consults and serves large enterprises and public institutions in internal and external corporate communication.
-He is also board member of Initiative D21 e.V., Germanys largest non-profit network for the digital society.
-He is a Corporate Digital Responsibility-enthusiast since 2015 and since 2020 editor of the Online-Magazine Corporate Digital Responsibility.
+Jens-Rainer Jänig is the founder and managing partner of mc-quadrat, which consults and serves large enterprises and public institutions in internal and external corporate communication.
+He is also a board member of Initiative D21 e.V., Germany's largest non-profit network for the digital society.
+He has been a Corporate Digital Responsibility Enthusiast since 2015 and has served as the editor of the Online Magazine Corporate Digital Responsibility since 2020.

 Talk and discussion